Finland in Ukraine

 Commercial cooperation

-The reconstruction of Ukraine will take several years, and it is estimated to cost hundreds of billions of euros.
+The reconstruction of Ukraine will take several years and is estimated to cost hundreds of billions of euros.
 Reconstruction will require a great deal of international support.
 Finland and Finnish companies have plenty of expertise that will be useful in rebuilding Ukraine, for example in the fields of green transition, digital transformation, telecommunications, energy, ecologically sustainable construction, teaching, water and waste management, planning, agriculture and healthcare.
 The Team Finland network helps Finnish companies in preparing for and participating in Ukraine’s reconstruction.
-The first part of Reconstruction of Ukraine: Finland’s national plan(Link to another website.) was published in December 2023.
-It presented measures to enable Finnish companies to better participate in the reconstruction work.
-The second part of the plan will be published in 2024, and it will have a broader focus on Finland’s support to Ukraine, including development cooperation.

 Content administrator